nimaaskarian/nim/README.md

 make install
 ```
 ## Uninstall
-For uninstallation, set `$DESTDIR` and `$PREFIX` variables like you've set them when you where installing.
+For uninstallation, set `$DESTDIR` and `$PREFIX` variables like you've set them when you were installing.
 Then:
 ```
 make uninstall
 ```